Best Google Maps Scrapers 2026 [No-Code Edition]

 Can I scrape Google reviews with these?

-Apify has a full Reviews add-on (text, reviewer data, owner responses, date/keyword filters). lobstr.io has a dedicated Google Maps Reviews Scraper at $0.40/1K → $0.10/1K, and you can Chain your leads run straight into it.
-For high-volume reviews, the chained lobstr.io route is cheaper.
+All three top picks can.
+Apify has a full Reviews add-on (text, reviewer data, owner responses, date/keyword filters).
+Outscraper offers reviews as an add-on too ($3 → $1/1K).
+And lobstr.io has a dedicated Google Maps Reviews Scraper at $0.40/1K → $0.10/1K that you can Chain your leads run straight into... the cheapest route for high-volume reviews.

 Which scrapers have built-in deduplication?